HMNZS Wellington (F69): Sinking

-HMNZS Wellington was deliberately sunk off the south coast of Houghton Bay, Wellington just east of Island Bay.
+In November 2005, HMNZS Wellington was deliberately sunk off the south coast of Houghton Bay, Wellington just east of Island Bay.

 Although the ship was due to be sunk at 3pm on 12 November 2005, this was delayed for 24 hours due to weather.
 The next day, the sinking was delayed by another 30 minutes due to strong winds as tugs worked hard getting F69 in proper alignment.
 At 3:30pm on 13 November, the button was pushed, the ship was scuttled, taking a mere minute and 55 seconds to sink below the surface.
-After Police Clearance Divers had checked all of the explosives had detonated and the ship was declared safe, Mayor Kerry Prendergast, husband Rex Nichols, Dominion Post Editor Tim Pankhurst and divemaster Bill Keddy from Splash Gordon Dive Shop, were the first of the public to dive on the ship, now sitting upright on the seabed.
+After Police Clearance Divers had checked all of the explosives had detonated and the ship was declared safe, Mayor Kerry Prendergast, husband Rex Nichols, Dominion Post Editor Tim Pankhurst and divemaster Bill Keddy from Splash Gordon Dive Shop were the first of the public to dive on the ship, now sitting upright on the seabed.

 Under 2 minutes, F69 sank from view and settled upright on the seabed.

 First to dive the ship, Tim Pankhurst and Mayor Kerry Prendergast pose on its guns.

 Scuttling Day was and still is, the largest public event in Wellington's history with over 200,000 spectators on the cliff tops and beaches overlooking the site, next to Tapu te Ranga Island.
-The roads leading to the coast through Owhiro Bay, Island Bay, Houghton Bay and Lyall Bay were all clogged and jam packed as spectators abandoned their 1000's of cars where they could, filling all south coast roads with parked vehicles.
+The roads leading to the coast through Owhiro Bay, Island Bay, Houghton Bay and Lyall Bay were all clogged and jam packed as spectators abandoned thousands of cars where they could, filling all south coast roads with parked vehicles.
 It took several hours after the sinking before traffic flow was back to normal.

-Jam Packed streets in Island Bay, 1000's of abandoned cars as people flocked to the coast.
+Jam Packed streets in Island Bay, thousands of abandoned cars as people flocked to the coast.

 Princess Bay carpark and coast road jam packed with abandoned cars.